corda/TokenSDKDemo/README.md

-# Token SDK Demo - Delivery vs Payment
+# Token Accounts SDK Demo - Delivery vs Payment

 ## Overview

-This sample code project demonstrates how the Token SDK can be used in a delivery vs payment scenario.
+This sample code project demonstrates how the Tokens and Accounts SDKs can be used in a delivery vs payment scenario.
-In this scenario a diamond dealer registers diamonds with a diamond grading authority and sells the diamonds to customers.
-The customers can sell the diamond token to other customers.
+In this scenario diamond dealers register diamonds with a diamond grading authority and then sell the diamonds to customers.
+The customers can sell the diamond tokens on to other customers.
 The diamond grading authority can later change the diamond grading.
 Any evolution in the diamond grade report is seen by the current holder of the token.
 Later the diamond token can be redeemed for cash.

 ### Actors (Corda Nodes)

-* GIC - Diamond grading authority
+* GIC - Diamond grading authority node
-* Bank - Cash issuing authority
+* Bank - Cash issuing authority node
-* Dealer - Diamond dealer
-* Alice - Diamond buyer/seller
+* AAA - A diamond dealer/repository node
-* Bob - Diamond buyer/seller
+* BBB - A diamond dealer/repository node
-* Charlie - Diamond buyer/seller
+* Notary - Network notary

+### Actors (Accounts)

+Diamond dealers and traders are represented as accounts on the dealer nodes.
+These accounts are created using the com.r3.corda.lib.accounts.workflows.flows.CreateAccount workflow, which can be invoked using the demo client.

+In this scenario each dealer node (AAA, BBB) will have an account of the same name created on the node.
+This is so that money for the dealer can be kept separate from money for clients (Alice, Bob etc.)

+In this demo the account name is assumed to be unique across all nodes.

 ## Build and Execution